JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 #### Changing Scale

 So far we have mainly been looking at how one-hot encoding works for a single number, but we need to do this for the whole 9x9 grid, and for all one million puzzles.
-Thankfully pytorch makes this fairly easy to do the conversion as it provides a function called `one_hot`.
+Thankfully Pytorch makes this fairly easy to do the conversion as it provides a function called `one_hot`.
 Given a tensor, this function automatically converts it into a one-hot encoded version of the tensor.
 This, paired with a transform function on the dataset, allows us to convert all of our puzzles.

 #### Dataset

-The dataset uses a class provided by pytorch, which we define to have an optional `transform` function.
+The dataset uses a class provided by Pytorch, which we define to have an optional `transform` function.
 When this function is passed in to the init, it is then applied to the data when accessing a certain item.

 ```python
 class CustomSudokuDataset(Dataset):